-Parameter Name Description LDAP auth enabled Enable LDAP authentication.
-LDAP server address LDAP host on which the LDAP service can be reached (ldap://IP:PORT or ldap://IP or ldap://my.domain) LDAP distinguished name / admin user DN Specifies the distinguished name used to bind to the LDAP server for lookups.
-LDAP credentials / admin user PW Specifies the LDAP credentials used to bind. base DN such as 'dc=example,dc=org' Default search DN of the LDAP.
-Ex: For "cn=admin,dc=example,dc=org", base DN is "dc=example,dc=org" extra group such as 'ou=People' like in So user only need to register their name (aka "uid") "uid=john,ou=People ,dc=example,dc=org" please pass any extra bind dn via this parameters.
-Ex: user (like john) exist in the form, "uid=john,ou=People,dc=example,dc=org", so we set the following to "ou=People".
-GUI will then concatenate in the form uid=[user value][extra_group][base_dn] to auth the user against the ldap server.
-Note that to complete a user login, the ldap user must also be member of a group matching one of the GUI groups supporting login.
-This group must be a pri- mary group of that user.
-Enable Active compatibility with Microsoft Active Di- Connect to an Active Directory LDAP server. rectory LDAP Enable Active compatibility with IBM LDAP Connect to an IBM LDAP server. limitation: currently, CCM' matching group can only be done against a group name, instead of a full group cn. example : group1 is valid, while cn=group1,dc=frafos,dc=org will fail.
+Parameter Name Description

+LDAP auth enabled Enable LDAP authentication.

+22.11 400.1010 Available up to: 5.4

+LDAP server address LDAP host on which the LDAP service can be reached

+22.11 501.01 400.055 (ldap://IP:PORT or ldap://IP or ldap://my.domain)

+Available up to: 5.4

+LDAP distinguished name / admin user DN Specifies the distinguished name used to bind to the

+LDAP server for lookups.

+Available up to: 5.4

+LDAP credentials / admin user PW Specifies the LDAP credentials used to bind.

+Available up to: 5.4

+base DN such as 'dc=example,dc=org' Default search DN of the LDAP.

+T ', ' G Ex: For "cn=admin,dc=example,dc=org", base DN is

+"dc=example,dc=org"

+Available up to: 5.4

+extra group such as 'ou=People' like in So user only need to register their name (aka "uid")

+"uid=john,ou=People ,dc=example,dc=org" please pass any extra bind dn via this parameters.

+Ex: user (like john) exist in the form,

+"uid=john,ou=People,dc=example,dc=org", so

+we set the following to "ou=People".
+GUI

+will then concatenate in the form uid=[user

+value][extra_group][base_dn] to auth the user

+against the ldap server.

+Note that to complete a user login, the ldap user must

+also be member of a group matching one of the GUI

+groups supporting login.
+This group must be a pri-

+mary group of that user.

+Available up to: 5.4

+Enable Active compatibility with Microsoft Active Di- Connect to an Active Directory LDAP server.

+rectory LDAP Available up to: 5.4

+Enable Active compatibility with IBM LDAP Connect to an IBM LDAP server.

+limitation: currently, CCM' matching group can

+only be done against a group name, instead of a

+full group cn. example : group1 is valid, while

+cn=group1,dc=frafos,dc=org will fail.

+Available up to: 5.4

 Check SSL/TLS peer certificate Enable the check of client certificates.
+Please note that

+an Active Directory LDAP needs the certs to be con-

+figured in /etc/openldap/certs

+Available up to: 5.4

-Please note that an Active Directory LDAP needs the certs to be con- figured in'/etc/openldap/certs' CA certificate for the LDAP List of certificates to which the client's one are check.
+CA certificate for the LDAP List of certificates to which the client's one are check.

 The certificate must be in PEM format.

+Available up to: 5.4